Cahill Logo

 Regulatory and Compliance Advice

-• Advising numerous leading FinTech payment services providers, digital asset trading platforms, and DeFi wallet service providers on matters relating to compliance with U.S. laws, including the Bank Secrecy Act, FinCEN regulations, OFAC sanctions, Securities Act, Securities Exchange Act, Investment Company Act, Investment Advisers Act, Commodity Exchange Act, and state money transmitter laws.
+• Advising numerous digital asset trading platforms, decentralized exchanges, asset managers, market makers, investment funds and advisers, proprietary and OTC trading desks, and memecoin and DeFi projects on matters relating to compliance with U.S. laws, including the Bank Secrecy Act, FinCEN regulations, OFAC sanctions, Securities Act, Securities Exchange Act, Investment Company Act, Investment Advisers Act, Commodity Exchange Act, and state money transmitter laws.

-• Advising an SEC-registered investment advisor on compliance with U.S. securities laws relating to digital asset staking services.
+• Advising a U.S. crypto exchange and an SEC-registered investment advisor on compliance with U.S. securities laws relating to digital asset staking services.

 • Advised leading U.S. digital asset trading exchanges and trained multiple banks on preventing regulatory enforcement risks from insider trading in cryptocurrency assets.